Eligibility & Required Documents

 When you complete your degree requirements and are eligible to graduate, or if you lose your student status, you need to move out 2 months after that completion date.
 For example, if you are an undergraduate student, once you have completed your final exams in your last year of study, and/or submitted any final papers, you would submit 2 months notice at the end of that month.

-How Large Can My Family Be and Still Qualify for Charles St?
+How Large Can My Family Be and Still Qualify for Student Family Housing?

 These units are also not intended for siblings, cousins, or other variations of extended family member combinations.